 To add to the family theme of the tree, I also made these simple ornaments with a few family pictures.
-You may not recognize these 3 gentle souls but that tiny guy is my sweet son almost 12 years ago.
-Gosh, he is growing up so fast!

 I bet you have some awesome and unique family traditions during the holidays.
 I am always so curious about how other families celebrate.
 Share them with me in the comments below!
 The more unique, the better!